Compensation Lawyers Canberra

 If you have been injured, we can assist you to receive the full compensation to which you are entitled.
 Each incident can be quite different and may entail varying degrees of pain, suffering and loss.
 This is why we offer a free 30-minute claim assessment* that is obligation free.
 We will listen to you and review your specific circumstances and advise whether you have a potential claim.

 Snedden Hall & Gallop was one of the first law firms in Canberra to assist clients with personal injury claims.
 We have successfully represented clients all the way to the High Court.

-We are committed to providing effective and compassionate legal representation and to answer all questions regarding your claim.
+Our lawyers are recognised as leaders in compensation claims in the ACT.
+We are committed to providing effective and compassionate legal representation and to answer all your questions regarding your claim.

-We offer fully transparent no win/no fee arrangements**.
+We offer fully transparent no-win, no-fee arrangements**.
 Our fees are based on the work we do, not a percentage of your compensation sum.
-Generally we recover most if not all of our fees from the liable insurer when your matter is resolved.
+Generally, we recover most if not all of our fees from the liable insurer when your matter is resolved.

 *Initial consultation via telephone for Comcare claims.

 If you were injured as the result of a motor vehicle collision and you were not the negligent driver, you may be entitled to compensation.
 You may have been a driver, a passenger or a pedestrian who was injured in a collision in the ACT.
 Don’t delay in contacting us, as strict time limits apply.
 For instance, if we give notice of claim within time, then you can have your first $5,000 of treatment paid immediately.

 - Your particular circumstances